Privacy Policy

 • Participant session data — retained for the lifetime of the associated event.
 Removed from active systems when the event or presenter account is deleted.

 • Subscription and billing records — archived (not deleted) on account deletion for financial and legal obligations.
-Retained for up to 7 years in accordance with Irish revenue requirements.
+Archived records are anonymised: payment provider identifiers are cryptographically hashed and no personally identifiable information is retained.
+These records are kept for up to 7 years in accordance with Irish revenue requirements.

 • Analytics data — aggregated and anonymous.
 Contains no personal information to retain or delete.